 BY PASTOR T. O. BANSO

 Forgiveness is a big problem for human beings, including Christians, especially when the offences are considered serious.
 However, the Bible says we should forgive all wrongs or hurt, big or small.
-It doesn’t say, “Forgive and forget” because human beings are not like God who said, “And I will forgive their wickedness and will never again remember their sins” (Jeremiah 31:34b NLT).
+It doesn’t say, “Forgive and forget” because human beings are not like God, who said, “And I will forgive their wickedness, and I will never again remember their sins” (Jeremiah 31:34b NLT).
 Human beings don’t have the device to wipe or delete events from their memory!

 What the Bible says is to forgive, no matter the offence against you.
 You may still remember the offence, but your memory of the offence shouldn’t be as fresh as it was initially.

 If you remember an offence you’ve sincerely forgiven the offender, it’s not a sin provided you don’t have resentment (bitterness) towards the person as you had formerly, and even if remembrance wants to make you resentful again, forgive the person again!
 Any time you remember an offence you’ve forgiven, remind yourself and the devil that you’ve already forgiven the offender!
 To assure yourself, forgive again and pray for the person!
 Avoid thinking, talking or speaking negatively and bitterly about the person to avoid opening old wounds.

 The real issue is not remembering an offence you’ve forgiven, but refusing to forgive from your heart, forgiving sincerely, not just saying it.
 “So My heavenly Father also will do to you if each of you, from his heart, does not forgive his brother his trespasses” (Matthew 18:35 NKJV).
 Forgiveness is Jesus’ command, not a piece of advice.